SatStacker-app/satstacker-docs/docs/getting-started.md

 You now have the full flow working end-to-end:

-- **Production cutover** — when you're ready to go live, request a production key (`sse_live_*`) and switch your base URL accordingly.
-The endpoints and payloads are identical between sandbox and production.
+- **Production cutover** — when you are ready to go live, request a production key (`sse_live_*`) and switch from your sandbox key to your production key.
+The base URL, endpoints, and payloads are identical between sandbox and production.
 - **Billing visibility** — call `GET /partner/v1/billing/monthly?month=YYYY-MM` to see usage and fees for any billing month.
 - **Per-user reconciliation** — `GET /partner/v1/billing/monthly/users` returns volume by user for finance review.